ahrm/sioyek/README.md

 # sioyek

-Sioyek is a minimal PDF reader for researchers.
+Sioyek is a minimal PDF reader for reading technical documents.

 ## features